Tech-Debt-Burndown/TDBwebsite/content/episode/episode1.md

 We are constantly talking secure by design, shifft ledft, but what does this mean in practicality?
 If i am starting a software project today, what am I going to do differently now from last year?

-Nick describes Squad Security Liaison program, to force collaboration and make introductions among engineers and security people on a regular basis to encourage interaction and collaboration that mean we know one another before problemsexist, so relationships are there when something goes wrong.
+Nick describes his firm's Squad Security Liaison program, which is designed to foster inter-disciplinary teamwork by making introductions between engineers and security people on a regular basis, to encourage interaction and collaboration.
+It means they know one another before problems exist, so relationships are there when something goes wrong.

 This podcast is all about learning!